Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

     In this css script, the GUI of the Shiny app is changed to make it more pretty.

 ## Using the Shiny web application

+To make use of the Shiny web application, R and RStudio need to be installed first.

+### Installing R on Windows

+Go to the website using [this link](https://cran.r-project.org/bin/windows/base/old/4.3.2/) to install version 4.3.2 for Windows.

+Click on the "R-4.3.2-win.exe" link.
+A download should be started.
+1. Open the downloaded file
+2. Choose English as installation language
+3. Start the setup
+4. Do not customize the startup options
+5. Finish setup

+### Installing RStudio on Windows
+Go to the website using [this link](https://dailies.rstudio.com/version/2023.12.1+402/) to install version 2023.12.1+402.

+Click on the "RStudio-2023.12.1-402.exe" for Windows.
+A download should be started.
+1. Open the downloaded file
+2. Click on install
+3. Finish setup
+4. You can now open the RStudio application